secureCodeBox/documentation/docs/getting-started/troubleshooting.md

 ### Error: ImagePullBackOff

-* Try to upgrade your helm repository before installing the scanner (it is a good idea to do this periodically):
+* Try to update your helm repository before installing the scanner (it is a good idea to do this periodically):
 ```bash
 helm repo update secureCodeBox
 ```